entelecheia/lecture/_sources/lectures/mlops/intro.md

 - Machine learning models are more complex and require different testing and maintenance strategies than traditional software applications.
 - MLOps involves working with more complex models that are not always easy to understand, while DevOps involves working with more straightforward applications that can be easily version-controlled and tested.

-## MLOps: Continuous delivery and automation pipelines in machine learning
+## Continuous Delivery and Automation Pipelines

 One of the key components of MLOps is the use of continuous delivery and automation pipelines to streamline the process of building and deploying machine learning models.